dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/overview/index.md

 ## Build rich, interactive user interfaces

-Windows Forms is a UI technology for the .NET Framework, a set of managed libraries that simplify common app tasks such as reading and writing to the file system.
+Windows Forms is a UI technology for .NET, a set of managed libraries that simplify common app tasks such as reading and writing to the file system.
 When you use a development environment like Visual Studio, you can create Windows Forms smart-client apps that display information, request input from users, and communicate with remote computers over a network.

 In Windows Forms, a *form* is a visual surface on which you display information to the user.
 You ordinarily build Windows Forms apps by adding controls to forms and developing responses to user actions, such as mouse clicks or key presses.
 A *control* is a discrete UI element that displays data or accepts data input.